eulerlab/QDSpy/README.md

 #### v0.75beta (April 2017)

 * Bug fix: Problems with "ghost images" when playing more than one movie or video were fixed.
 Now movie/video objects that are restarted before the previous run was finished are first automatically stopped and ended.
 Also, movies/videos were also forwarded for no-duration scenes (e.g. a change in object colour), which led to changes in the movie/video frame rate.
-This should now be fixed as well
+This should now be fixed as well.
 * Bug fix: The first command in a loop was ignored; this is fixed now.
 * Bug fix: ``__autofile.py`` handling was restructured: When no ``__autorun.py`` file exists in the ``.\Stimuli`` folder, QDSpy warns and runs a default instead.
 An ``__autorun.py`` does no